 Finding an ISP

 Personally, I have a 50 Mbps connection through a Verizon Fios internet only plan.
 They have competitive pricing for internet service.
 Furthermore, the quality of service is excellent, and the customer support is much better than other major competitors.
-See if they are available in your area by checking this page or calling 855-448-2061.
+See if they are available in your area by checking this promo page.
+I was able to get their service at a great price using that link.

 ISP’s vary by location.
 I’m maintaining a list of providers with affordable internet only plans you can use to cut the cord.
 If you can’t find one on that page, try your existing provider.
 Now I know the “big” internet providers seem only to offer “triple play” packages bundling phone, TV, and internet.
 However, if you dig around on their site you should be able to find an internet service offering.